Glossary & useful resources

 You can find and download all the information sheets referred to on this page from the Australian Copyright Council's A to Z list of information sheets.

-You can find the current version of the Copyright Act 1968 (Commonwealth) on the Australasian Legal Information Institute website.
+You can find the current version of the Copyright Act 1968 (Commonwealth) on the Federal Register of Legislation website.

-The current version of the Copyright Act includes all changes made by amending legislation, such as the Copyright Amendment (Moral Rights) Act 2000, the Copyright Amendment (Digital Agenda) Act 2000, the relevant parts of the US Free Trade Agreement Implementation Act 2004, and the Copyright Amendment Act 2006, and the Copyright Amendment (Disability and Other Measures) 2017.
+The current version of the Copyright Act includes all changes made by amending legislation, such as the Copyright Amendment (Moral Rights) Act 2000, the Copyright Amendment (Digital Agenda) Act 2000, the relevant parts of the US Free Trade Agreement Implementation Act 2004, the Copyright Amendment Act 2006, the Copyright Amendment (Disability and Other Measures) Act 2017, the Intellectual Property Laws Amendment (Productivity Commission Response Part 1 and Other Measures) Act 2018 and the Copyright Amendment (Online Infringement) Act 2018.
 There is generally no need to look at any of these amending acts.

 For a summary of moral rights, see the Australian Copyright Council's Moral rights information sheet.